 ECFMG Primary Source Verification and Irregular Behavior for Submitting Falsified Documents

 When an individual seeking licensure or credentialing in a foreign country uploads documents as part of that physician’s application (whether by way of a document repository or otherwise), the international credentialing body frequently forwards those documents to ECFMG for primary source verification.
-If ECFMG receives information that the document or certificate submitted is not authentic, it will issue a letter accusing that individual if irregular behavior.
-If that individual is, after the opportunity to respond to the allegations, deemed to have engaged in irregular behavior for submitting a falsified document, the consequences can be severe: ECFMG can revoke that individual’s ECFMG certificate, declare the individual ineligible for ECFMG certification, and/or bar that individual from ever again receiving the benefit of ECFMG services (including future primary source verification services).
+If ECFMG receives information that the document or certificate submitted is not authentic, it will issue a letter accusing that individual of irregular behavior.
+If, after having the opportunity to respond to the allegations, that individual is found guilty of engaging in irregular behavior by submitting a falsified document, they will face severe consequences.
+In appropriate circumstances, ECFMG will revoke that individual’s ECFMG certificate, declare the individual ineligible for ECFMG certification, and/or bar that individual from ever again receiving the benefit of ECFMG services (including future primary source verification services).

 Our office has substantial experience in successfully representing IMGs and those on the IMG path who have been accused of causing falsified documents to be submitted to ECFMG.
 Should you have questions about ECFMG’s role in evaluating and certifying physician credentials, our attorneys stand ready to assist.